-As such, your data is kept secure and private.
-That means Zoho won't sell it to others in order to make a profit.
-Instead, it has a host of over 30-apps, produced over the last 24 years.
-It uses the commercialized apps to subsidize the cost of Notebook so it can be offered truly free.
+As such, your data is kept secure and private, and Zoho won't sell it to others in order to make a profit.
+Instead, it has a host of more than 30 apps produced over the last 24 years that subsidize the cost of Notebook so it can be offered for free.

 Zoho Notebook best tips and tricks

 It is possible to share a project with other teachers or students.
 One great way to use this with the class is to group students and get them to work on notebooks themselves.
 They can add images, audio, and text cards to create the end notebook, which will be a finished project.

 Create a new notebook and get each student to submit an image card that represents how they feel.
 This encourages students to share emotionally while being creative in the way they research and share that image.